 Structural support for brain cells

-Phosphatidylserine helps support brain cell membranes in a number of different ways: It helps “glue” brain cell membranes together, keeps them fluid and flexible, orchestrates neurotransmitters & receptors, and boosts the nerve growth factor (NGF) that contributes to plasticity.
+Phosphatidylserine helps support brain cell membranes in a number of different ways: It helps “glue” brain cell membranes together, keeps them fluid and flexible, orchestrates neurotransmitters and receptors, and boosts the nerve growth factor (NGF) that contributes to plasticity.
 PS is also a raw material used in creating fresh new brain cells.
 When we don’t have enough PS in our brain cell membranes, cognitive decline seems to set in.

 Cell-to-cell communication support